cubee-cb/ncr-pakify/README.md

 - The **Windows build** is secondary; I will support it to the best of my ability, but I do not run Windows myself so help with any issues is limited.
   - As for *why* I made this game in Mono + C# when I'm not using Windows... shush.
 I like MonoGame.
 - **Wine/Proton** are *NOT* supported; through limited testing I can confirm that the game at least runs, but any issues encountered that are exclusive to Wine/Proton will most likely not be worked on.
 Please use the native Linux build if possible.
+  - Using Proton will make it more difficult to find the game's data folders.
+They will be under the Windows path in `steamapps/compatdata/4409630/pfx/drive_c/users/steamuser/`.